cloudant-labs/graphdb-slate/README.md

     bundle install
     bundle exec middleman server

+Alternatively, you can use Vagrant and Virtualbox to set up a development environment.
+Once Vagrant and Virtualbox have been installed, run

+    git clone git@github.com:cloudant-labs/slate.git
+    cd slate
+    sudo vagrant up

-Now, your docs are live at <http://localhost:4567/>.
+In both cases, your docs site will be reachable at <http://localhost:4567/>.

-Note that the search bar will not work locally because it uses Cloudant's search handler, so to work it must run on Cloudant.
+Note that the search bar will not work locally because it uses Cloudant's search handler.

 ## Deploy to bluemix